KewKartik/AstroEdu/README.md

 # AstroEdu

-An astro template to write educational blogs
+An Astro template that simplifies writing STEM blogs.